phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 782203
+#Number of Clinton Tweets: 228411
-#Number of Clinton Tweets: 228086
+#Number of Trump Tweets: 207055
-#Number of Trump Tweets: 206654
+#Number of Sanders Tweets: 154866
-#Number of Sanders Tweets: 154649
+#Number of Rubio Tweets: 33840
-#Number of Cruz Tweets: 148521
+#Number of Carson Tweets: 10553
-#Number of Rubio Tweets: 33769
+#Total Number of Tweets:
-#Number of Carson Tweets: 10526
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---